Eternal return (Eliade): References in popular culture

 In T. A. Barron's The Lost Years of Merlin (the "Sacred Time" chapter), Merlin's mother says that "stories"—specifically, myths—are "real enough to help [her] live.
 And work.
 And find the meaning hidden in every dream, every leaf, every drop of dew."
 She states that "they dwell in sacred time, which flows in a circle.
 Not historical time, which runs in a line."

 Jean Cocteau's screenplay for L'Éternel retour portrays the timeless nature of the myth of Tristan and Isolde.

-The Heavy Metal band Therion released "Eternal Return" on their 2000 album "Deggial."
+The symphonic metal band Therion released "Eternal Return" on their 2000 album "Deggial."
 The song is thematically in line with Eliade's concept of the eternal return and would seem to be inspired by it.

 In Milan Kundera's book, The Unbearable Lightness of Being, the author fixates around the theme of eternal return.
 This is especially evident in his exploration of the concept of lightness.